patrickhacens/binaryX_marketscrapper/README.md

-# binaryX_marketscrapper
+# BinaryX Market Calculator

-BinaryX tool to check for best ROI or gold/d in binaryX market
+This is a api scrapper that queries BinaryX market `https://market.binaryx.pro` and returns the best matchup with